 The number of students in a classroom when you’re teaching in China will vary depending on what kind of school you work for.

 Public schools have as many as 50 students, while many private schools limit class numbers to around 12.
 You should ask the school how many students are in a class before you sign the contract.
 Teaching English can be exhausting and if you are not used to controlling 50 students, you should probably search for a school with limited class sizes.

 3. Is there anyone else in the class with me?
 Do I get help while teaching in China?

-Generally there will be a T.A (teaching assistant) with you in every class.
+Generally there will be a T.A (teaching assistant) with you in every class that you’re teaching in China.
 The T.A is NOT there to translate to the students, although they sometimes do as a last resort teaching method.
 The T.A is simply there to help you control the class, keep the kids in line and supply you with any teaching materials you may need before and during a lesson.
 The T.A’s are your best friends so treat them well and communicate with them to keep the class running smoothly.

 If you took a CELTA/TEFL/TESOL course, you should already have a firm grasp on writing lesson plans.
 Basically, a lesson plan is a detailed timeline of what you will teach in your lesson.
 There will likely be a beginning or “entrance” to your class, a warmer to get your students interested, a review of the previously taught material, phonics practice (B = banana etc.), an introduction of new vocabulary and language or grammar points (sentences).